-Graduates will have knowledge of research principles and methods and be able to apply them to their professional field of work and learning.
+Graduates will demonstrate the capacity to theorise and critique professional knowledge in educational practice.
 UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; work collaboratively as part of a team, negotiate, and resolve conflict; and take pride in their professional and personal integrity.